18F/open-data-maker/API.md

  * `https://ccapi-production.18f.gov/` is the URL Path.
  * `v1` is the API Version String, followed by `/`, which separates it from the Endpoint.
  * `schools` is the Endpoint.
 Note the plural.
  * `.json` is the Format.
 Note the dot between the Endpoint and Format.
-Note that, since JSON is the default output format, it doesn't have to be specified.
+Also note that, since JSON is the default output format, we didn't _have_ to specify it.
  * In keeping with standard [URI Query String syntax](https://en.wikipedia.org/wiki/Query_string), the `?` and `&` characters are used to begin and separate the list of query parameters.
  * `school.degrees_awarded.predominant=2,3` is a Field Parameter.
 In this case, it's searching for records which have a `school.degrees_awarded.predominant`